namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 ## Preface

 Welcome to Learning namel3ss 0.1.0, your comprehensive guide to namel3ss (pronounced nameless), the world’s first English‑first, AI‑native, full‑stack programming language, built from the ground up to support AI. namel3ss lets you build real applications by describing your intent in clear, structured English.
-Instead of juggling multiple languages, frameworks, prompts and orchestration libraries, you define your entire app in a single .ai file. namel3ss then compiles it into a validated intermediate representation (IR) and runs it in a deterministic runtime where AI boundaries are explicit and inspectable.
+Instead of juggling multiple languages, frameworks, prompts and orchestration libraries, you define your entire app in a single .ai file. namel3ss then compiles it into a validated intermediate representation (IR) and runs it in a deterministic engine where AI boundaries are explicit and inspectable.

 As you’ll see, namel3ss is a fundamentally new way to build software.
 Throughout this guide you will learn the language grammar, explore its full‑stack capabilities, write flows, define records, create pages, integrate AI, orchestrate multiple agents, and work with the CLI and Studio tools.
-This book also defines every term used in the language and its runtime.
+This book also defines every term used in the language and its engine.

 This book covers namel3ss version 0.1.0.
 Future versions may introduce new features, but the core concepts you learn here will remain valuable.